-If you find it challenging to be self-driven while studying from home during the pandemic, join this summer virtual accountability group!
+If you find it challenging to be self-driven while studying from home, join this virtual accountability group!

 Feeling some frustration and guilt around delaying or avoiding a task is understandable.
 Procrastination is not a reflection of laziness – there are often legitimate reasons why we might put off our work and rely on deadlines to build momentum.
-Attend weekly sessions on Mondays and Fridays to stay accountable to yourself in a supportive community environment.
+To get started on your tasks and projects, attend weekly sessions on Mondays and Fridays to stay accountable to yourself and others in a supportive community environment.

 This program is co-facilitated by learning strategists and student peer mentors from both Academic Success and Accessibility Services.